 Learn how to start a handyman business.

+Last but not least on our list of low-cost business ideas is a cleaning business.
 Highly motivated people with energy to spare can be well suited to a cleaning business, which demands a great deal of physical exertion for long periods of time.
 Cleaning businesses can operate as general services, or specialize in a certain type of cleaning, like residential or office-oriented services.

 Ongoing costs for cleaning supplies and equipment maintenance may prove higher than is desirable, but fast, efficient work makes for more customers and more money earned in a day.
 A smaller cleaning business can still make between $50,000 and $100,000 per year, which can really motivate you to remain on your feet those long hours.